Gallery focusing on the open concept River Loft by InArch, a unique Lithuanian home boasting open spaces and glass walls.

 With an overhead view of the space from above, we see the layered interplay of elements, from natural wood to grey fabric upholstery, creating a rich but subtle mixture of textures.

-The upper level can be seen down the lengthy hallway at the top of the stairs, and right through the full heigh glass panels surrounding the master bedroom, at left.
+The upper level can be seen down the lengthy hallway at the top of the stairs, and right through the full heigh glass panels surrounding the primary bedroom, at left.

-The master bedroom is accented with another unique instance of thin natural wood slats, extending from a pseudo-headboard design across the ceiling.
+The primary bedroom is accented with another unique instance of thin natural wood slats, extending from a pseudo-headboard design across the ceiling.
 This wraps the entire room into a practical work of art.

 Viewed at from overhead, we can see how the unique glass wall creates opportunities for stunning views from within the bedroom.
 The large curtain can be closed to grant the room some privacy.